cvt8/waltz_robot/README.md

 5. Run the code: `$ python waltz_robot.py`
 6. The generated video will be saved as `waltz_video.mp4` in the project directory.

+## Repository organisation

+## Repository Organization

+The repository is organized into the following directories:

+- `src`: Contains the source code for implementing the inverse kinematics and generating a video synchronized with music.
+- `research`: Includes the research materials we used to generate files and make informed decisions.
+- `poster`: Contains the LaTeX files for creating the project poster.
+- `report`: Includes the LaTeX files for the project report.

 ## Steps - Example Usage